-Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
+- This device may not cause harmful interference, and - This device must accept any interference received, including interference that may cause undesired operation.
+Note: Changes or modification not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.